 - In the Russian version of the game, Shepard is referred to as "Captain".
 This has to do with the fact that Russian Navy equivalent of a "Commander" is a "Captain, 2nd Rank", the short form of which is just "Captain" (similar to the short form of "Lt.
 Commander" being "Commander").

-- In Dragon Age, the highest-ranking Grey Warden in a nation is known as the Warden-Commander, their only superior being the "First Warden", who manages the order from Weisshaupt Fortress in the Anderfels.
+- The highest-ranking Grey Warden in a nation is known as the Warden-Commander, their only superior being the "First Warden", who manages the order from Weisshaupt Fortress in the Anderfels.
 The first game's Player Character becomes Warden-Commander of Ferelden in the Awakening expansion (their predecessor Duncan also held this title, although he was never actually referred to as such.)

 - Similarly, the highest-ranking Templar in any one place is the local Knight-Commander.
 Kirkwall's Knight-Commander Meredith is one of the major players in Dragon Age II.
 She does not officially order around the lord of the city, but nor does he dare do anything that would go against her wishes, making her the actual most powerful person.

 - The Dwarf Noble Warden briefly held the title of "Commander of Orzammar's Armies" during their Origin.